With visionary leadership and strong commitment from staff and volunteers, Evergreen continues to stay true to our guiding principles.

 Better than ever:

 For more than 50 years, Evergreen has evolved to anticipate the needs and desires of the people who choose to call our community home.
-We are currently in the process of completing a six-phase Master Plan, with community-wide enhancements including:
+In May of 2018 we completed our six-phase Master Site Plan, with community-wide enhancements including:

 - Upgraded Commons